BenJilks/TinyScript/README.md

             ret [x, y]
     }

-To use operators, it deos not have to be a static type
+To use operators, it does not have to be a static type

     a = Vec2(1.0, 2.0)
     b = Vec2(3.3, 4.0)